ayla6/userstyles/MakeItLessBrave/README.md

 Look at this!
 Isn't it just so much nicer?
 No ugly lion or ugly gradients, just a normal looking website.
 Not particularly pretty, but not at all ugly.

+idk how to make the images smaller and am too lazy to look it up

 Before
 ![disguting looking website](./before.webp)
 After